xwp/site-performance-tracker/README.md

 - We use the `@wordpress/eslint-plugin/recommended-with-formatting` ruleset for JS linting since the Prettier integration is [currently unreliable in `@wordpress/scripts`](https://github.com/WordPress/gutenberg/issues/21872).

-## Changelog
+### Changelog

 #### 1.1.4 - March 10, 2022

-Improving performance adding delay to script execution.
+- Improve performance by loading and executing the script in quiter periods.
+- Make chunk hash a part of the output filename.

 #### 1.1.3 - March 9, 2022

-Fix UI to prefill configured data.
+- Fix UI to prefill configured data.

 #### 1.1.2 - March 4, 2022

-Fix duplicated page view when using gtag.
+- Fix duplicated page view when using gtag.

 #### 1.1.1 - March 3, 2022

-Fix duplicitous page views when using gtag.
+- Fix duplicitous page views when using gtag.
-Fix PHP notices.
+- Fix PHP notices.

 #### 1.1.0 - January 6, 2022

-Introduces an UI in WordPress Admin for easier configuration.
+- Introduces an UI in WordPress Admin for easier configuration.
 If any config parameters are set in the theme files, the UI will not allow changing those parameters.

 #### 1.0.0 - October 4, 2021

-* Update docs to start the "Usage" section with the required configuration for the plugin to do anything.
+- Update docs to start the "Usage" section with the required configuration for the plugin to do anything.
-* Switch to basic PHP includes for loading the PHP files instead of Composer autoload.
+- Switch to basic PHP includes for loading the PHP files instead of Composer autoload.
-* Introduce helper methods for working with asset paths and URLs.
+- Introduce helper methods for working with asset paths and URLs.
-* Introduce VIP Go coding standards.
+- Introduce VIP Go coding standards.
-* Introduce PHP unit testing.
+- Introduce PHP unit testing.

 #### 0.9.1 - July 9, 2021

-* Fix `configureGtag` call
+- Fix `configureGtag` call

 #### 0.9 - June 16, 2021

-* Update web vitals JS library to 2.0.1
+- Update web vitals JS library to 2.0.1

 #### 0.8 - May 28, 2021

-* Remove Performance Observer functionality
+- Remove Performance Observer functionality
-* Code cleanup
+- Code cleanup

 #### 0.7 - May 26, 2021

-* Add support for Google Analytics 4.
+- Add support for Google Analytics 4.

 #### 0.6 - May 25, 2021

-* Fix Google Analytics support.
+- Fix Google Analytics support.
-* Code cleanup - remove unused metric and dimension.
+- Code cleanup - remove unused metric and dimension.

 #### 0.5 - April 13, 2021

-* Feature: Add support for sending data in the web vitals report format.
+- Feature: Add support for sending data in the web vitals report format.

 #### 0.3.1 - March 11, 2020

-* Feature: Add support to Analytics added through Google Tag Managere.
+- Feature: Add support to Analytics added through Google Tag Managere.

 #### 0.3.0 - March 11, 2020

-* Feature: Track 'first-delay' of over 100ms.
+- Feature: Track 'first-delay' of over 100ms.

 #### 0.2.0 - February 22, 2019

-* Make autoload.php optional to support project-wide autoload.
+- Make autoload.php optional to support project-wide autoload.
-* Add an action `xwp/performance_tracker/render_mark` as an alternative way for adding performance marks in the front-end.
+- Add an action `xwp/performance_tracker/render_mark` as an alternative way for adding performance marks in the front-end.
-* Bugfix: Use proper JS escaping (as per WordPress VIP review).
+- Bugfix: Use proper JS escaping (as per WordPress VIP review).

 #### 0.1.1 - February 18, 2019

-* The plugin is no longer using a singleton pattern.
+- The plugin is no longer using a singleton pattern.
 Instead it is just a regular class that is being instantiated in the main plugin file.
-* Namespace has been added.
+- Namespace has been added.
-* The PHP version check has been added (>= 5.3).
+- The PHP version check has been added (>= 5.3).
-* The helper functions are extracted to a separate file and they are now using static functions inside the class.
+- The helper functions are extracted to a separate file and they are now using static functions inside the class.
-* The `$default_entry_types` array is no longer defined as static.
+- The `$default_entry_types` array is no longer defined as static.

 #### 0.1.0 - February 15, 2019

-* Initial release.
+- Initial release.

 ## Contribute

 Please follow the [contribution guide](CONTRIBUTE.md).

 ## Credits